-Maintenance and Repair
+Section 6 Maintenance and Repair

 WARNING: Allow only qualified personnel to perform the following tasks.
-Follow the safety instructions in this document and all other related documentation.
+Follow the safety instructions in this document and all other related documentation

 Establish acceptable curing levels for your process and then develop a maintenance schedule that fits your needs.
-Radiometers can be used to measure relative readings for spectral output as a means of monitoring spectral intensity.
+Radiometers can be used to measure relative readings for spectral output as a means of monitoring system performance.

-The maintenance and replacement schedule for the system will depend upon your:
+The maintenance and replacement schedule for the system depends upon your:

-- · application process.
+- application process.

-- · plant environment.
+- plant environment.

-- · quality of cooling air passing through the system.
+- quality of cooling air passing through the system.

 - · coating formulation.